EarthByte/pyBacktrack/README.md

 A tool for reconstructing paleobathymetry on oceanic and continental crust.

+## Documentation

+Documentation can be found at http://pybacktrack.readthedocs.io

 ## Scripts

 In all scripts use the "-h" option to see full details (eg, "python backtrack.py -h").